truenas/documentation/content/SCALE/Shares/_index.md

 There are a few caveats about shadow copies to be aware of before activating the feature in TrueNAS:

-* If the Windows system is not patched to the latest service pack, Shadow Copies might not work.
+* Shadow copies might not work if the Windows system is not patched to the latest service pack.
 If no previous versions of files to restore are visible, use Windows Update to ensure the system is fully up-to-date.

 * Shadow copy support only works for ZFS pools or datasets.

-* You must configure appropriate permissions on the pool or dataset the SMB is sharing.
+* Permissions on the pool or dataset SMB shares must be configured appropriately.

-* Users cannot use an SMB client to delete shadow copies.
+* Shadow copy cannot be deleted by users with an SMB client.
 Instead, the administrator uses the TrueNAS web interface to remove snapshots.
-Shadow copies can be disabled for an SMB share by unsetting *Enable shadow copies* for the SMB share.
-This does not prevent access to the hidden <file>.zfs/snapshot</file> directory for a ZFS dataset when the directory is located within the *Path* for an SMB share.
+Shadow copies can be disabled for an SMB share by unsetting **Enable shadow copies** for the SMB share.
+This does not prevent access to the hidden <file>.zfs/snapshot</file> directory for a ZFS dataset when the directory is located within the path for an SMB share.

-To enable Shadow Copies, go to **Shares >** *Windows (SMB) Shares* and *Edit* an existing share.
+To enable shadow copies, go to **Shares > Windows (SMB) Shares** and **Edit** an existing share.
-Open the *Advanced* options and set *Enable Shadow Copies*.
+Open the **Advanced* options** and set **Enable Shadow Copies**.

 {{< expand "Windows 10 v2004 Issue" "v" >}}
 Some users have experienced issues in the Windows 10 v2004 release where network shares can't be accessed.
 The problem appears to come from a bug in <file>gpedit.msc</file>, the Local Group Policy Editor.
-Unfortunately, setting the *Allow insecure guest logon* flag value to *Enabled* in **Computer Configuration > Administrative Templates > Network > Lanman Workstation** appears to have no effect on the configuration.
+Unfortunately, setting the **Allow insecure guest logon** flag value to **Enabled** in **Computer Configuration > Administrative Templates > Network > Lanman Workstation** appears to have no effect on the configuration.

 To work around this issue, edit the Windows registry.
-Use *Regedit* and go to **HKLM\SYSTEM\CurrentControlSet\Services\LanmanWorkstation\Parameters**.
+Use **Regedit** and go to **HKLM\SYSTEM\CurrentControlSet\Services\LanmanWorkstation\Parameters**.
-The *DWORD AllowInsecureGuestAuth* is an incorrect value: *0x00000000*.
-Change this value to *0x00000001* (Hexadecimal 1) to allow adjusting the settings in <file>gpedit.msc</file>.
+The **DWORD AllowInsecureGuestAuth** is an incorrect value: *0x00000000*.
+Change this value to **0x00000001** (Hexadecimal 1) to allow adjusting the settings in <file>gpedit.msc</file>.
-This can be applied to a fleet of Windows machines with a Group Policy Update.
+You can use a Group Policy Update to apply this  to a fleet of Windows machines.
 {{< /expand >}}
 {{< /tab >}}